frc5687/2021-tutorial/README.md

 ## Overview

-This tutorial explains how our team writes Java code to control our robot.
+This tutorial explains how [our team, the Outliers,](https://www.theoutliers.org/) writes Java code to control our robot.
 For a more general introduction to programming FRC robots, see the [FIRST Robotics Competition Control System](https://docs.wpilib.org/en/stable/).

 This year's tutorial contains a lot more overview material than usual because most of the students on our team are new to the FIRST Robotics Competition.
 Don't worry if you don't understand everything at first!